cailynwilliams/mission-impact-dw/README.md

 **Transforms use MERGE.** Match on the business key, update if it exists, insert if it doesn't.
 Every script can run twice without duplicating anything.

-**The ETL log runs on its own connection, separate from the data load.** Found this one the hard way.
-The first version logged failures on the same transaction as the load, so a rollback also wiped out the log entry that explained what went wrong.
-Moved logging to its own connection after that.
+**The ETL log runs on its own connection, separate from the data load.** This came from an actual failure.
+The first version logged failures on the same transaction as the load, so when something failed and rolled back, it took the log entry explaining the failure down with it too.
+Moved logging to its own connection so that can't happen again.

 **Donations have a raw view and a clean view.** Raw includes everything.
 Clean filters out anything the outlier check flagged.
 Dashboards use clean, audits use raw, and a reconciliation query checks that raw total equals clean total plus what got excluded.

 **Model features are a SQL view.** Same reason business logic goes in SQL views instead of DAX.
 One definition, reused by training and scoring, readable without opening Python or Power BI.

 **Feature view and training view are two different views.** Features covers every student who can be scored.
 Training is a smaller set, only students with a resolved outcome, with the target column attached.
 These used to be one view, which meant currently enrolled students had no outcome yet and got left out entirely.
-That's backwards for a model whose whole job is flagging risk before the outcome happens.
-Caught it, split them.
+That didn't make sense for a model whose whole job is flagging risk before the outcome happens, since those are exactly the students it needs to score.
+I split the views once I noticed the problem, and retrained the model on the corrected data.

 **Predictions go into a fact table.** `dw.fact_student_risk_score` gets a new row per student per scoring run, tagged with a UUID.
 Old and new model versions sit side by side, and you can look up what the model said about any student on any date.